Acuerdo de Mexico

 No specific mention.

-- Public administrationFOR A SHARED VISION OF PEACE FOR COLOMBIA...The political solution to the conflict is based on the commitments of all public authorities, institutions and officials to develop a peace policy for the State that will not be altered by any subsequent Government, and that captures the principles of the international responsibility of the State, respect for what has been agreed before the international community, honouring of commitments and compliance with signed agreements. ( Locate in agreement)
+- for a shared vision of peace for Colombia...The political solution to the conflict is based on the commitments of all public authorities, institutions and officials to develop a peace policy for the State that will not be altered by any subsequent Government, and that captures the principles of the international responsibility of the State, respect for what has been agreed before the international community, honouring of commitments and compliance with signed agreements.

 - Constitution